-Each Joint Lead Manager has represented and agreed that it has offered and sold, and will offer and sell, any Capital Securities (a) as part of their distribution at any time or (b) otherwise until 40 days after the completion of the distribution of all Capital Securities, only in accordance with Rule 903 of Regulation S under the Securities Act.
-Each Joint Lead Manager has further agreed that it will send to each distributor, dealer or person receiving a selling, concession, fee or other remuneration that purchases Capital Securities from it during the distribution compliance period a confirmation or other notice setting forth the restrictions on offers and sales of the Capital Securities within the United States or to, or for the account or benefit of, U.S. persons.
-Terms used in this paragraph have the meanings given to them by Regulation S under the Securities Act.
+Each Joint Lead Manager has represented and agreed that it has not offered or sold, and will not offer or sell, any Capital Securities (a) as part of its distribution at any time and (b) otherwise until 40 days after the completion of the distribution of all Capital Securities, except in accordance with Regulation S under the Securities Act.
+Each Joint Lead Manager has further agreed that, at or prior to confirmation of a sale of Capital Securities, it will send to each distributor, dealer or person receiving a selling concession, fee or other remuneration that purchases Capital Securities from it during the 40-day distribution compliance period a confirmation or other notice setting forth the restrictions on offers and sales of the Capital Securities within the United States or to, or for the account or benefit of, U.S. persons.
+Terms used in this paragraph have the meanings given to them in Regulation S under the Securities Act.